English

 Length: Year

-Prerequisite: Successful completion of English 10 or English 11, placement test performance, overall GPA, first semester exam grade and grade of current English course, teacher recommendation, and PSAT verbal and reading scores.
+Prerequisite: Successful completion of English 10, placement test performance, overall GPA, first semester exam grade and grade of current English course, teacher recommendation, and PSAT verbal and reading scores.

 English 12

-Description: This course introduces students to the tradition of the contemporary short story, and teaches students how to create their own short fiction.
-Students familiarize themselves with the traditional, written model of storytelling, but will also branch into forms of storytelling that are both unconventional and strange, like podcasts and comic strips.
-Through participation in daily discussions about stories, students will become experts in writing.
+Description: This course introduces students to the tradition of the contemporary short story and teaches them how to create their own short fiction.
+Students familiarize themselves with the traditional, written model of storytelling, but also branch into forms of storytelling that are both unconventional and strange, like podcasts and comic strips.
+Through participation in daily discussions about stories, students become experts in writing.
 Students must be willing to write frequently, as they are expected to produce multiple drafts of multiple stories throughout the semester.
-These drafts will also be discussed and workshopped among their peers.
+These drafts are also discussed and workshopped among their peers.

 Level: 12th grade